JoanMontesM/SMPC-miniproject/README.md

 To address this challenge, it is essential to identify which musical features are most relevant for the perception of emotions, as well as to determine how these features can be expressed visually.
 Rather than focusing on the aesthetic design of the visuals, the project approaches the problem from a perceptual perspective.

+Therefore, the research question of the project is:

+*Can visuals generated from Energy (RMS) and Spectral Centroid evoke emotional impressions similar to those experienced during music listening through changes in movement, color and rhythmic pulsing?*

+To address this question, this exploratory study formulates the following hypotheses:

+- H1: It is expected that the emotional responses elicited by the visual-only condition will fall within the same or similar quadrant of the valence–arousal space as the emotional responses associated with the selected musical excerpts.

+- H2: It is expected that presenting audio and visuals together will produce enhanced emotional responses compared to the visual-only condition.

 The project aims to explain and apply correspondences between acustic and visual features supported by previous research.
-The goal is not to replicate the richness and complexity of music in visual form, but rather to examine how changes in energy (RMS), spectral centroid and tempo (BPM) can, through variations in movement, color and rhythmic pulsing, evoke affective responses that aling with those produced by music.
+The goal is not to replicate the richness and complexity of music in visual form, but rather to examine how changes in energy (RMS) and spectral centroid can, through variations in movement and color, evoke affective responses that aling with those produced by music.

 ---
 ## Theoretical Framework and Related Studies
 The emotions conveyed by music are complex and cannot typically be captured with simple labels such as “happy” or “sad.”
 For this reason, studies on music perception often rely on dimensional models that represent emotion along continuous axes.
 One of the most influential is the valence–arousal model (Russell, 1980), which positions emotions according to their level of positivity (valence) and level of activation (arousal).
-This model is widely used in studies comparing emotional responses across audiovisual stimuli, making it a useful framework for evaluating whether visualizations generated from acoustic features evoke emotional impressions similar to those produced by the music itself.
+This model is widely used in studies comparing emotional responses across audiovisual stimuli, therefore it is a useful framework for evaluating whether visualizations generated from acoustic features evoke emotional impressions similar to those produced by the music itself.

 Although the valence–arousal model provides a useful framework for describing emotional responses to audiovisual stimuli, it does not explain which aspects of the signals account for differences in emotional impressions.
 To understand how music occupies different regions of the affective space, it is essential to examine the acoustic features that shape listeners perception of valence and arousal.

 Many studies show that low-level acoustic attributes play a significant role in explaining listeners’ emotional responses.
 For instance, the studies conducted by Haumann (Haumann et al., 2018, 2021) demonstrate that variations in energy (root mean square), spectral brightness, and temporal structure systematically predict arousal and valence values:
 - Energy (RMS) reflects the overall intensity of the signal and strongly correlates with perceived arousal.
 Louder or more energetic music is judged as more activating and emotionally intense.
 - Spectral centroid is a measure of timbral brightness, which influences both valence and arousal.
 Brighter timbres tend to be associated with higher arousal and more positive emotional qualities, whereas darker timbres are perceived as calmer or sadder.
-- Tempo (BPM) is one of the strongest predictors of arousal.
-Faster tempos elicit higher activation and are frequently linked to emotions such as happiness or excitement, while slower tempos align with sadness or calmness.

 Although acoustic features influence emotion directly, listeners do not experience music only in auditory terms.
 Many studies show that music spontaneously evokes mental imagery, often involving color, motion or spatial forms, suggesting that the perceptual system establishes natural associations between acoustic structure and visual representation.
-Understanding these imagery processes provides an important bridge toward studying visualizations generated from acoustic features.

 Dahl et al. (2023) found that musical structure frequently aligns with spontaneous visual imagery, including colors, shapes, and dynamic movements.
 Although the article does not specify which acoustic features produce the different visual images, the results suggest that variations in different musical properties significantly influence the vividness and dynamics of the imagery.
 Therefore, we can say that the auditory system interacts with the visual system in such a way that musical information can come to be experienced visually.

-Research in multisensory perception shows that many sound–vision relationships are not merely individual, but are systematic intermodal correspondences shared across listeners.
+Research in multisensory perception shows that many sound–vision relationships are correspondences shared across listeners.
 These correspondences can describe consistent relationships between the auditory and visual systems, offering the possibility of designing visuals that reflect acoustic properties.

 There are many studies documenting these correspondences between the auditory and visual systems.
 Below are the three categories of mappings explored in this project, along with supporting literature:

 - One of the most consistent findings is the association between acoustic intensity (loudness, RMS) and visual motion.
 Already in early work, Marks showed that increases in auditory intensity are matched with increases in visual size or movement, noting that *"greater loudness is associated with greater visual magnitude"* (Marks, 1975).
 Similarly, Evans and Treisman documented that listeners naturally associate loud sounds with visual stimuli that appear large or fast, concluding that *"auditory intensity tends to be matched with increased visual dynamism"* (Evans & Treisman, 2011).
 Therefore, these findings suggest that acoustic energy could be mapped to movement amplitude or speed in visual representations.

 - Another well-established correspondence in the literature is spectral brightness (or spectral centroid) with color brightness and hue.
 Spectral brightness is understood as the quality of a sound that indicates how much energy its spectrum contains at high frequencies (McAdams, 1999).
 According to Bresin, listeners associate brighter timbres with *"yellowish and reddish hues"* while darker timbres evoke *"bluish, darker or more muted colors"* (Bresin, 2005).
 Studies on synesthesia further show that *"higher-pitched and brighter sounds are reliably matched with brighter and lighter colors, even in non-synesthetes"* (Ward, Huckstep, & Tsakanikos, 2006).
 Later research demonstrated that music–color associations are formed due to emotion: musical excerpts perceived as bright or energetic correspond to *"warmer, more saturated colors such as yellow and red"*, whereas sad or dark excerpts correspond to *"cold, darker colors such as blue and purple"* (Palmer et al., 2013).
-- Finally, temporal structure also exhibits a crossmodal relationship, supported by various audiovisual timing experiments.
-For example, Hove & Spence demonstrated that listeners synchronize rhythm more easily when audio and video share the same temporal pattern (Hove & Spence, 2010).
-The Beat Alignment Test (Iversen & Patel, 2008) introduced by Iversen & Patel showed that beat processing relies on mechanisms that are not exclusively auditory, implying that regular auditory rhythms are naturally linked to visual pulsing or periodic motion.

-Together, these findings demonstrate that rhythm and tempo perception engage timing systems operating across modalities, which support the relationship between tempo (BPM) and visual pulsing.

-These correspondences suggest that humans naturally match certain auditory and visual features, providing a foundation for designing visualizations that can reflect musical structure.

 However, although these correspondences are scientifically supported, to evaluate whether these acoustic features can be translated into visual features without altering the emotional content, it is necessary to examine how the auditory and visual systems relate within the valence–arousal space.

-In the auditory domain, increases in energy (RMS) and tempo (BPM) correspond to higher arousal, while changes in spectral centroid influence both valence and arousal (Haumann et al., 2018, 2021).
-In contrast, in the visual domain, movement and rhythmic pulsing increase perceived arousal, whereas color brightness and warmth are associated with positive valence, and darker colors with negative valence (Spence, 2011).
+In the auditory domain, increases in energy (RMS) correspond to higher arousal, while changes in spectral centroid influence both valence and arousal (Haumann et al., 2018, 2021).
+In contrast, in the visual domain, movement increase perceived arousal, whereas color brightness and warmth are associated with positive valence, and darker colors with negative valence (Spence, 2011).

 Therefore, these parallels indicate that visual and auditory features can express similar affective qualities.
-Together, these findings provide the theoretical basis for investigating whether visualizations driven by acoustic features can approximate or alter the emotional qualities of music.
+Together, these findings provide the theoretical basis for investigating whether visualizations driven by acoustic features can approximate the emotional qualities of music.

----
-## Research Question & Hypotheses
-Can visuals generated from Energy (RMS) and Spectral Centroid evoke emotional impressions similar to those experienced during music listening through changes in movement, color and rhythmic pulsing?

-- H1: It is expected that the emotional responses elicited by the visual only test will fall within the same quadrant (or similar) of the valence-arousal space as the emotional responses elicited by the excerpts selected.
-(Independent variable: Test modality) (Dependent variables: valence and arousal)
-- H2: When audio and visuals are presented together, it is expected to produce enhanced emotional responses than with visual condition.
-(Independent variable: Test modality) (Dependent variables: valence and arousal)

 ---
 ## Methodology